mmarzouk3/CS3251_P2/README.md

 Then, when the user invokes the timeline command, the server sends over the relevant messages.

 ###Division of Labor:
+Work was allocated equally between all team members.
 ---Weixi handled subscribe/unsubscribe, implemented the user & message data structures, and designed the user and message objects.
 ---Mariam handled the multiple-client functionality (multi-threading), logging on/off, and tweeting.
 ---Kelly handled implementing pickle, gettweets, timeline, and desgined request/response objects for use with pickle.